 After Optical Express tried to dismiss his concerns with a voucher and confidentiality agreement, he knew he should seek legal action.
-Georgina Tither, then a trainee solicitor at Express Solicitors, helped Ian secure a £16,500 compensation package for damages.
+Georgina Tither, then a trainee solicitor in our medical negligence team at Express Solicitors, helped Ian secure a £16,500 compensation package for his laser eye negligence claim.

 The five month itch

 Ian Jacobs was an electrician from Park Gate in Southampton who had worn glasses for over twenty years due to being long-sighted.
 He elected to have laser eye surgery to aid with his work, as his glasses kept falling off and breaking, so went to Optical Express at Southampton’s West Quay shopping centre for the procedure.

 His surgery, involving lasering both eyes and having a KAMRA lens inserted in his left eye, took place on 22 June 2010.
 However, while Ian’s right eye recovered quickly and he could see out of it better than before, his left eye steadily worsened and caused him months of pain and discomfort.

 Speaking of his horrible long term issues, Ian said, “My eyesight in my left eye didn’t improve at all and I started to get really bad headaches.
 It got to the point where I couldn’t work or drive.
 My sight out of this eye was very blurry and every time I went into a darkened room it became more painful.
 Also, I was constantly using eye drops in this eye as it kept drying out.”

 Following the surgery, Ian returned to the opticians around ten times to discuss the pain, blurred vision, and discomfort.
 However, his concerns were dismissed every time with the company telling him to ‘trust them’ and that ‘his eyesight would eventually improve’.